activescott/home-infra/containers/home-assistant/README.md

 #### Using Auto-Entities

 In the UI you can now add a new type of card that appears as **Custom: Auto Entities** and simply chose a group as a filter.
-In the YAML it looks like the below for the group named `group.common_area_lights`:
+In the YAML it looks like the below for the group named `light.common_area_lights`:

 ```yaml
 type: custom:auto-entities